Terminals of Los Angeles International Airport: Terminal 1

 Terminal 1 has 14 gates: Gates 9, 11A, 11B, 12A, 12B, 13–16, 17A, 17B, 18A, 18B, and the bus gate.
-As of October 2025, this terminal is served by JetBlue and as an operating base for Southwest Airlines.
+As of January 2026, this terminal is served by JetBlue and as an operating base for Southwest Airlines.
 The terminal also has check-in facilities for Allegiant Air, Breeze Airways, Cayman Airways, Frontier Airlines, Sun Country Airlines and Viva.
 After clearing security in Terminal 1, passengers for all airlines other than JetBlue and Southwest board a shuttle bus to the West Gates of the Tom Bradley International Terminal, where the flights operate.

 Terminal 1 was built in 1984 for Pacific Southwest Airlines (PSA).
 The terminal was last extensively renovated in 2018, providing updates to the security screening area, terminal areas and baggage handling.
-The terminal was also expanded in 2021 to fill in the area between terminals 1 and 2, adding a post-security bridge between the terminals, and a bus gate to take passengers to boarding gates in the Tom Bradley International Terminal; this section of the terminal will provide a connection to the Automated People Mover when it opens.
+The terminal was also expanded in 2021 to fill in the area between terminals 1 and 2, adding a post-security bridge between the terminals, and a bus gate to take passengers to boarding gates in the Tom Bradley International Terminal; this section of the terminal will provide a connection to SkyLink when it opens.

 Former tenants of the terminal include Air California, Air Hawaii, AirTran Airways, America West Airlines, Braniff, Lynx Air, Morris Air, Pacific Southwest Airlines, Piedmont Airlines, StatesWest Airlines, TranStar Airlines, and US Airways.